-Field development refers to configuring the field shape, surface slope and installation of water control structures to optimize water management, crop production, conserve resources and improve operation efficiency.
-Most important to rice is accurate and easy management of water application, depth and drainage so that crop growth is improved and weeds controlled.
-Also important is conservation of water by using it more efficiently and minimizing the likelihood of accidental drainage.
-Another goal is more efficient use of land, tillage and harvest equipment by minimizing the number of levees, straightening them and making them smaller.
+Field development is the configuration of the field shape and surface slope as well as the installation of water control structures to optimize water management and crop production, conserving resources and improving operational efficiency.
+Most important to rice is accurate and easy management of water application, depth, and drainage so that crop growth is improved, and weeds are controlled.
+Also important is water conservation-through increases in water use efficiency and by minimizing the likelihood of accidental drainage.
+Another goal is more efficient use of land, tillage, and harvest equipment.
+This can be achieved by reducing the number of levees, straightening the levees, or making them smaller.